SkylineCommunications/dataminer-docs/user-guide/Reference/Skyline_DataMiner_Folder/More_information_on_certain_files_and_folders/DB_xml.md

 1. Save the file and restart the DMA.

-### Specifying custom credentials for OpenSearch\Elasticsearch
+### Specifying custom credentials for OpenSearch or Elasticsearch

-From DataMiner 10.0.11 onwards, it is possible to configure a custom username and password for OpenSearch\Elasticsearch in *DB.xml*.
+From DataMiner 10.0.11 onwards, it is possible to configure a custom username and password for OpenSearch or Elasticsearch in *DB.xml*.

 To do so: